parameter1/base-cms/MIGRATING.md

       "test": "lerna run test"
     }
     ```
-4. The root `Dockerfile` will need updated to properly build the sites in production.
+4. The root `Dockerfile` will need updating to properly build the sites in production.
 Replace the contents of the file with the following:
     ```Dockerfile
     FROM node:14.21 as build
     WORKDIR /repo